 Enjoy a complimentary drink on our shady deck, watch the hummingbirds or take a nap in the hammock under the elms.
 In the evening take in a famous Panguitch sunset followed by a "star show" in the sky above... have you ever seen the Milky Way?

 The pioneer town of Panguitch is listed on the National Historic Registry.
 Here in small town America we're an active ranching community offering many annual festivals, rodeos and rallies.
-The old downtown is just a block away with shops, restaurants, a market and a restored cinema with homemade ice cream.
+The old downtown is just a block away with shops, restaurants, a market and a restored cinema with a cafe.